-Many vintage inspired styles we see today have appeared a number of times over the decades albeit modified to suit the trends of the time.
+Many vintage-inspired styles we see today have appeared a number of times over the decades albeit modified to suit the trends of the time.

-9 Styles We Hope Never Make a Reappearance
+Clothing Styles We Hope Never Make a Reappearance

 So which styles were the worst of the ‘pack’ and what is the reason why we’d rather not see them in today’s fashion houses and shopping malls?
 Which fashion trends do we hope never ever make a re-appearance in our clothing collections?

-Come to think about it, I can’t remember getting any compliments when wearing these pants!
+Come to think about it, I can’t remember getting any compliments whenever I wore those pants!
 Don’t they remind you of diapers on toddlers?
 Well, those certainly look cute on the little tots but not so good looking on an adult woman.

 |Poke Bonnet - French Satire "Les Invisibles en Tête-à-Tête"|

-|Silk corset with cone bra made by Jean-Paul Gaultier|
+|A silk corset with cone bra made by Jean-Paul Gaultier|